GharbiiAhmed/ahmed-gharbi-cv/src/content/work/nested/intern.md

 > Private Higher School of Engineering and Technology ESPRIT | 2021 - Present.

-Worked in groups of 5 to 6 students to develop :
+Designed and developed :

-1- a game using sdl 1.2
+game using sdl 1.2

-2- a website using php html/css javascript pdo

-3- a desktop application using c++ and qt

-4- a website desktop and mobile applications using:

-Symfony, Java and codename one
+website using php html/css javascript pdo desktop application using c++ and qt website desktop and mobile applications using Symfony, Java and codename one 3D VR culinary education application using Unity. multiplayer Game using unity + website using NodeJS & react

+> Global Game Jam 2024.
+I participated in a Global Game Jam 2024 in Tunisia for 48 hours, we created a game with team from ESPRIT.
+The theme was "Make me laugh".